-First I'm going to ask the band to come up at this point to lead us in singing our song of response to proclaim Christ as our substitute with our words.
+First I'm going to ask the band to come up at this point to lead us in singing "Christ is Enough" so we proclaim Christ as our substitute with our words.

 And as we are affirming our faith in Christ in song, I invite you to put that faith into action.